 We are currently facing a climate and biodiversity emergency and we too, must revisit the comforting stories we tell ourselves about our place in the vast ecosystem of this planet – our one and only home.

-Will the new ideas someone has already, or will soon come up with, to resolve this crisis be accepted?
+Will the new ideas someone has now, or soon will come up with, to help us to resolve this crisis be accepted?
 Or will we, like Darwin’s contemporaries, also struggle with the changes that must inevitably come?

 I’m so excited to start the development of my play ‘Bruised’ with Playwrights Realm in New York!
 I couldn’t believe it at first but it must be true as it’s been announced in American Theater and Playbill.
 Such an honour to be part of this!
 On the website it says there were 1,000 entries, which is very humbling and inspires deep gratitude in me.